Sergey Bezdenezhnykh: Federation Council (2019–2024)

 In May 2021 Sergey Bezdenezhnykh left Liberal Democratic Party of Russia due to Degtyarev's ban on support of arrested Governor Furgal.
 LDPR urged Senator Bezdenezhnykh to resign but he declined.
 Earlier in April fellow Senator Yelena Greshnyakova left the party which also sparked Zhirinovsky's son Igor Lebedev offensive comments towards Greshnyakova urging her to resign.

 Sergey Bezdenezhnykh was viewed as a high-profile candidate in upcoming gubernatorial election.
 Bezdenezhnykh ultimately declined to run and endorsed Yelena Greshnyakova who also considered to mount a "Pro-Furgal" challenge to acting Governor Mikhail Degtyarev.
 Senator Greshnyakova also later declined and ran for State Duma instead.

 In September 2021 Khabarovsk Krai Legislative Duma Speaker Irina Zikunova retrieved Bezdenezhnykh's cabinet in Duma which was viewed as a punishment for Bezdenezhnykh feud with Krai leadership.

 On 15 December 2021 Bezdenezhnykh was among 4 senators to vote against the bill "On common principles of public authority in subjects of the Russian Federation".

 On 29 March 2022 Senator Bezdenezhnykh joined A Just Russia — For Truth political party, alongside 10 municipal deputies in Khabarovsk Krai, who previously left LDPR citing party's resistance to their support for former Governor Sergey Furgal.
+Bezdenezhnykh was put in charge of party activity in the four territories internationally recognised as part of Ukraine – Donetsk People's Republic, Luhansk People's Republic, Kherson Oblast, and Zaporozhye Oblast, in 2022.
+In 2023 Bezdenezhnykh was appointed to the Presidium of the Central Council of A Just Russia, the highest governing body within the party.
+In July 2023 he was appointed chairman of the Zabaykalsky Krai party regional office after the whole office was sacked and expelled from the party, Bezdenezhnykh was tasked with re-building party infrastructure for the upcoming legislative election, where A Just Russia placed 4th with 6.29% of the vote losing two of its three deputies.